 Sweeping legislative reorganization during the 1970s expanded the Senate staff and stimulated construction of a third office building, named for Michigan senator Philip A. Hart.
 Among other reforms, the Senate authorized the appointment of a minority staff for each committee and assigned senators a staff representative for each committee on which they served.
 Improved constituent services also increased the size of senators' personal staffs.
 Between the opening of the Dirksen Building in 1958 and the completion of the Hart Building in 1982, the number of Senate staff grew from 2,500 to 7,000.
 As the enlarged staff overflowed the two existing office buildings, the Senate acquired auxiliary space in nearby buildings that had once operated as hotels and apartment houses.
 It was not uncommon for committees and senators to have their staffs spread among several offices in different buildings.

-Rather than adopt the neo-classical style of the first two office buildings, the architect gave the Hart Building a more distinctly contemporary appearance, while maintaining a marble façade in keeping with its surrounding.
+Rather than adopt the classical style of the first two office buildings, the architect gave the Hart Building a more distinctly contemporary appearance, while maintaining a marble façade in keeping with its surroundings.
 The architects sought to design a flexible, energy-efficient building that would accommodate both the expanded staff and the new technology of the modern Senate.
-The building’s design also deliberately spared the adjacent Sewall-Belmont house, a historic structure that serves as headquarters for the National Woman’s Party and a museum for the woman suffrage movement.
+The building’s design also deliberately spared the adjacent Sewall-Belmont house, now known as the Belmont-Paul Women’s Equality National Monument, a historic structure that serves as headquarters for the National Woman’s Party and as a museum for the woman suffrage movement.
 As construction proceeded, however, rapid inflation in the 1970s multiplied costs and caused several modifications of the original plan, most notably the elimination of a rooftop restaurant and a gymnasium.

 A Building for the Computer Era